golioth/docs/docs/reference/2-protocols/2-device-auth.md

 To access Golioth Service from a device, the device need to be properly created and provisioned.

-You can manage device and proejct credentials using the Web Console or through the CLI.
+You can manage device and project credentials using the Web Console or through the CLI.

 ### Credential Types